Burnout and Loss of identity Reflection

 What they’re describing often sounds like work stress and exhaustion, but after a conversation or two, what becomes clear is that the problem is more accurately understood as disorientation, or burnout and loss of identity.

-1. When Burnout and Loss of Identity Collide
+Burnout and Loss of identity Reflection

 Most burnout conversations focus on volume of work: too many hours, too many demands, not enough rest.